 For those who have visited India before or are already traveling here, this package includes all the important information you will need about volunteering and offers an introduction to Tibetan culture and history.
 Our coordinator will meet with you to show you around the town and discuss the specific subtleties of Tibetan communication and culture to help you be most effective and welcome in your volunteer position.
 You will be told an insider’s perspective of the best places to eat, shop and meet people.
 You will also be assisted in finding accommodation suitable for your budget and requirements.

-click here to learn more about our cultural exchange program
+Click here to learn more about our cultural exchange program.

-In cooking class with Lha you will expand your cooking repertoire whilst helping to preserve the art of traditional Tibetan cuisine.
-Each class has a maximum of 5 students in our small kitchen ensuring you are given careful instruction by our skilled Tibetan cook whilst cooking a Tibetan delicacy.
+In a cooking class with Lha you will expand your cooking repertoire whilst helping to preserve the art of traditional Tibetan cuisine.
+Each class has a maximum of 5 students in our small kitchen ensuring you are given careful instruction by our skilled Tibetan cook whilst learning to cook a Tibetan delicacy.
 You are given the choice of three vegetarian options: Momo, noodle soup or steam bread.
 Once your delicious dish is prepared you will be able to test and enjoy it, and if you choose, to share it amongst the friendly staff and volunteers at Lha.
 No cooking experience is required.
 To register, please contact the Lha reception office or register online at least 2-3 hours beforehand.

 Read 6951 times